SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Introduction

 Transformers have demonstrated superior model capabilities but often suffer from poor generalization when compared to chain-like networks due to a lack of appropriate inductive bias \cite{wu2021cvt}.
-Recent research has focused on hybrid methods that combine the structures of both to retain their respective advantages \cite{resnet-vit, wu2021cvt, dai2021coatnet, huang2020trans}.
+Recent research has focused on hybrid methods that combine the structures of both to retain their respective advantages \cite{resnet-vit} \cite{wu2021cvt} \cite{dai2021coatnet}.
 For example, Convolution Vision Transformers (CvT) \cite{wu2021cvt} enhance performance by integrating convolutional token embedding and convolutional transformer blocks with convolutional projection, aiming for improved accuracy and efficiency.
 Similarly, the convolution and attention transformer (CoAtNet) \cite{dai2021coatnet} boosts performance by introducing relative attention that merges convolution and attention mechanisms, enhancing generalizability and efficiency through a simple stacking of convolution and attention layers.
-In the realm of natural language processing, the Transformer with BLSTM (TRANS-BLSTM) \cite{huang2020trans} integrates a BLSTM layer into each transformer block, creating a joint modeling framework that leverages both transformer and BLSTM technologies.